Chainplain/Interpretive-Structure-Model-with-MICMAC/README.md

 - run the main.py, we need package: numpy, networkx, time, matplotlib, sklearn

+- Following the instructions to input the .xlsx name where your matrix locates, and the cluster kernel number you want in the MICMAC, which will be marked in different colors

 - then the results are two pics, and a txt file recording results.